About This Chapter

 Ancient Mesopotamia was a land of chaotic weather and inner turmoil.
 Religion became a political weapon for fighting among the city-states.
 This lesson explores the link between religion and politics in the ancient land.

-Learn about Cyrus the Great, the first king of the Persian Empire.
-Explore the world and accomplishments of Cyrus, one of the most benevolent conquerors in the Ancient world.
-After the lesson, test yourself with a quiz.
+Learn about Cyrus the Great, the first king of the Persian Empire, in this lesson.
+We'll explore the world and accomplishments of Cyrus, one of the most benevolent conquerors in the ancient world.

 22. Horus, Egyptian God: Myth & Concept